 - The beans are packaged in Illy’s unique metal sheet containers to ensure maximum freshness.

-- It contains only Arabica beans which bring out the coffee’s complex flavor notes.
+- It contains only Arabica beans, bringing out the coffee’s complex flavor notes.

 - The high caffeine content may not be suitable for those with sensitive stomachs or caffeine sensitivity.